lephuoccat/Fisher-Information-NAS/README.md

 * First, we define tasks in MNIST, CIFAR-10, CIFAR-100, ImageNet, Taskonomy datasets and use the CNN to train on each task.
 The weights of the trained CNN is saved for each task.
 ```
 python train_task_mnist.py
+python train_task_cifar.py
+python train_task_cifar100.py
-python train_task_cifar_repeat.py
+python train_task_taskonomy.py
 ```
 * Next, we compute the Fisher Information matrices for each pair of tasks using the base task's network.
-Then, we identify the closest tasks based on the log-determinant of the Fisher Information matrices
+Then, we identify the closest tasks based on the Fr\'echet of the Fisher Information matrices
 ```
+python fisher-distance.py
-python log_det_distance.py
+python fisher-distance_taskonomy.py
 ```
 Lastly, the FUSE algorithm is applied to find the suitable architecture for the incoming task:
 ```